Norway Pavilion at Epcot

-The Norway Pavilion is a Norwegian-themed pavilion that is part of the World Showcase, within Epcot at Walt Disney World in Orlando, Florida, United States.
+The Norway Pavilion is a Norwegian-themed pavilion that is part of the World Showcase, within Epcot at Walt Disney World in Bay Lake, Florida, United States.
 Its location is between the Mexico and China pavilions.

 Layout

 The 58000 sqft Norway Pavilion is designed to look like a Norwegian village.
 The village includes a detailed reproduction Stave church, with a statue of Olaf II Haraldsson out front, and the exterior of its main table-service restaurant, Restaurant Akershus, resembles its namesake in Oslo.
 The exhibit showcases 4 styles of Norwegian architecture: Setesdal-style, Bergen-style, Oslo-style and Ålesund-style.

 Much of the pavilion is taken up by interconnected shops.
 These shops are decorated with large wooden trolls and sell assorted Norwegian goods, including clothing, candy, and statuettes of Norse gods and trolls.
 The courtyard of the pavilion contains the entrance to Frozen Ever After.
 Kringla Bakeri og Kafé is a bakery, featuring assorted Norwegian pastries, such as cream horns and open-faced salmon sandwiches.
 The courtyard contains the entrance to Restaurant Akershus, featuring a hot and cold buffet and "Princess Storybook Dining."

 One former exhibit was a full-scale Viking ship, inspired by the famous Oseberg ship.
 Formerly a children's play area, the structure was removed in December 2008.